What is Customer Due Diligence and How Does It Work?

 CDD is an ongoing and continuous process, and monitoring is a crucial part of customer due diligence (CDD).
 After customer onboarding, banks and financial institutions need to continuously monitor their transactions to ascertain that the pattern reconciles with the institution’s knowledge of the customer, their business, and their risk profile.
 This includes:

-- Scrutinizing transactions for signs of financial crimes, such as money laundering or terrorist financing
+• Scrutinizing transactions for signs of financial crimes, such as unusual patterns indicative of money laundering or terrorist financing.

-- Regularly reviewing and updating customer records, such as documents, data, and risk assessment findings
+• Regularly reviewing and updating customer records, including documents, data, and risk assessment findings, especially upon triggering events or changes in regulations.

 6. Suspicious Activity Reporting (SAR)